DisplayPort 1.4 and Type-C Compliance/Debug Solution

 This new utility helps verify setup connections and DUT behavior before running compliance tests and comes bundled with TekExpress DP 1.4 installer.
 The utility controls DPR-100 Aux controller to change the DUT settings like data rates, patterns and levels.
 The utility also helps control PD controller as part of DisplayPort Type-C setup.

-SDLA enables user to probe and visualize data at the required location (de-embed / embed) using virtual probing through test points.
-It can remove (de-embed) the effects of the cables, probes and fixtures to get more accurate measurement results.
+SDLA enables the user to probe and visualize data at the required location (de-embed / embed) using virtual probing through test points.
+It can remove (de-embed) the effects of the cables, probes, and fixtures to get more accurate measurement results.
 It can embed user defined channel models to simulate the signal at the end of the link.
-It can also be used to open a closed eye using receiver equalization, Continuous Time Linear Equalizer (CTLE), Decision Feedback ( DFE), or Feed Forward Equalization (FFE) .
+It can also be used to open a closed eye using receiver equalization, Continuous Time Linear Equalizer (CTLE), Decision Feedback ( DFE), or Feed Forward Equalization (FFE).
 SDLA also has advanced analysis and modeling capabilities.
 One can view and measure multiple test points using DPOJET Jitter and Eye analysis comprehensive frequency and time domain plots, enable quick verification of S-parameters and test point transfer functions.

 Switch Matrix support